 Divorce Lawyers in El Paso County, CO

 With decades of combined experience in a broad range of family law areas, Law Offices of Clifton Black, PC is a wise choice to represent you in your divorce proceedings.
 We have worked with many clients on divorces, custody battles, paternity disputes and other family law issues not only in Colorado Springs but in and around the surrounding counties of El Paso, Pueblo, Teller, Douglas, Denver, Elbert, Fremont, Pueblo, Lincoln and Arapahoe County.

 Oftentimes retaining representation early on (even before divorce papers have been filed) can result in more favorable results regarding finances, property, and custody.
-Don’t hesitate – call us at (719) 328-1616 today to schedule a free, confidential strategy session and let us fight for you.
+Don’t hesitate – call us at (719) 328-1616 today to schedule a confidential strategy session and let us fight for you.
 The first thirty minutes of your consultation is free of charge.